A potential-theoretic approach to optimal stopping in a spectrally L\'evy Model: Mathematical tools

-An excessive function $u$ is called a \emph{potential} if it is finite almost everywhere and satisfies \( \lim_{s \uparrow \infty} H_{(-s,s)^{\mathrm{c}}}u = 0 \) almost everywhere.
-For each \( y \), \( G(\cdot, y) \) is a potential since $\hat{G}$ is the co-resolvent kernel of $\hat{X}=-X$ (Proposition 13.1 in \cite{kunita-watanabe1965}).
-Conversely, every potential can be represented as a composition of the potential densities \( G(\cdot, y) \); that is, \begin{proposition} A function \( u \) is a potential if and only if there exists a measure \( \mu \) such that
+A $q$-excessive function $u$ is called a $q$\textit{-potential} if it is finite almost everywhere and satisfies \( \lim_{s \uparrow \infty} H^q_{(-s,s)^{\mathrm{c}}}u = 0 \) almost everywhere.
+For each \( y \), \( G_q(\cdot, y) \) is a potential since $\mathbf{\hat{G}}$ is the co-resolvent kernel of $\hat{X}=-X$ (Proposition 13.1 in \cite{kunita-watanabe1965}).
+Conversely, every potential can be represented as an integral of the potential densities \( G_q(\cdot, y) \); that is, \begin{proposition} A function \( u \) is a $q$-potential if and only if there exists a measure \( \mu \) such that \( u = G_q\mu := \int_{(-\infty, \infty)} G_q(\cdot, y) \mu(\diff y).\) \end{proposition} Moreover, the following decomposition holds for $q$-excessive functions that are finite almost everywhere: \begin{proposition}[Riesz decomposition] Every $q$-excessive function that is finite almost everywhere can be uniquely decomposed as \( u = G_q\mu + h,\) where \( \mu \) is a measure and \( h \) is a $q$-harmonic function. \end{proposition} For the proofs of these results, see Proposition 7.6 and Theorem 2 in \cite{kunita-watanabe1965}, respectively.